dfinity/portal/docs/developer-docs/frontend/existing-frontend.md

 In the next step, we will instruct the Internet Computer to deploy the website on-chain using these static files.

 :::info
-When deploying on the Internet Computer, these static files are not public to anyone including the nodes.
-Only the WASM file which is a binary instruction file which does not leak any of your code is public to nodes.
+When deploying on ICP, these static files are not public to anyone including the nodes.
+Only the Wasm file which is a binary instruction file which does not leak any of your code is public to nodes.
 :::

 ### Step 2: Create a dfx.json file